SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 the proper software versions.
 Unlike Linux, Windows can't forward GPU drivers to a docker container so all packages will be installed on the local machine.
 Note that installing outside the default directories (e.g. C:\Users\USER) might require admin privileges.

-1. Create a base Deep Learning directory that will contain all the course material (e.g. <strong> D:\DL\ </strong> )
+1. Create a base Deep Learning directory that will contain all the workshop material (e.g. <strong> D:\DL\ </strong> )

 1. Install nvidia CUDA toolkit version 9.0 for your windows version from [nvidia](https://developer.nvidia.com/cuda-90-download-archive)
+    * TODO: Check if this is necessary.
+It's possible that conda handles all the details for us.

 1. Download and install Git for Windows from [Git](https://gitforwindows.org/)